ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 * You can change any licenses that you provided by using the VMware vSphere Web Client after the instance deployment is completed.
 * Support for the VMware components that you provide licenses is provided by VMware, not by IBM Support.

-## Location
+## Data center location
 {: #scb-orderinginstance-location}

+Select the {{site.data.keyword.cloud_notm}} data center settings.
+For more information, see [Region and data center locations for resource deployment](/docs/overview?topic=overview-locations).

+### Geography
+{: #scb_orderinginstance-dc-region}

-Select the {{site.data.keyword.cloud_notm}} data center where the consolidated cluster (that is the management cluster) and the workload cluster are to be hosted.
+Select the region where the consolidated cluster (that is the management cluster) and the workload cluster are to be hosted.

+### Data center
+{: #scb_orderinginstance-dc-location}

+Select the {{site.data.keyword.cloud_notm}} data center where the clusters are to be hosted.

+### Pod
+{: #scb_orderinginstance-dc-pod}

+Select the {{site.data.keyword.cloud_notm}} data center pod where you want to deploy your resources.
+Keep the default pod selection if you do not have reasons to prefer a different pod.

 ## Consolidated cluster
 {: #scb-orderinginstance-consoli}